Azores Summit

 José Manuel Durão Barroso, Tony Blair, George W. Bush, and José María Aznar at the Azores Summit.

-The Azores Summit was a meeting held on 16 March 2003 at Lajes Air Base on Terceira Island in the Azores archipelago, Portugal, between the heads of government of the United States (George W. Bush), the United Kingdom (Tony Blair), Spain (José María Aznar), and Portugal (José Manuel Durão Barroso, who also served as the host).
+The Azores Summit was a meeting held on 16 March 2003 at Lajes Air Base on Terceira Island in the Azores, Portugal, between the heads of government of the United States (George W. Bush), the United Kingdom (Tony Blair), Spain (José María Aznar), and Portugal (José Manuel Durão Barroso, who also served as the host).
+President Bush was in the Azores for less than 4 hours.
+The summit lasted approximately one hour.

 At the Azores Summit, the decision was made to issue a 24-hour ultimatum to the Iraqi regime headed by Saddam Hussein for disarmament under threat of a declaration of war.

 In Spain, the Azores Summit was widely criticized and, according to some experts, it was a turning point that marked the beginning of the fall of the People's Party, which would be further accentuated by the 2004 Madrid train bombings.

 The ultimatum finally led to the 2003 invasion of Iraq by an international coalition of countries, without the explicit backing of the United Nations, although they relied on United Nations Security Council resolutions (UNSCR) 1441, 1483, and 1511.

 Statements at the Azores Summit in relation to Iraq

-The Azores Summit resulted in two statements: "A vision for Iraq and the Iraqi people" and "Commitment to transatlantic solidarity."
+The Azores Summit resulted in two statements: